 Summary of entry requirements for Politics

-- Additional requirements: Higher English or Higher Humanities subject.
+- Additional requirements: Higher English and a Higher Humanities subject.
+Higher Mathematics recommended.

 - AAB – BBB